rupesh-zcr/jenkins-docker-example/README.md

 # jenkins-docker-example
 # it is not working
+# docker file incorrect